safesoftware/FMETraining/README.md

 ## Current Status ##

-The current status of this manual is: **COMPLETE**: this manual **CAN** be used for training.
+The current status of this manual is: **INCOMPLETE**: this manual **CANNOT** be used for training.

-This manual applies to **FME2019.0**
+This manual applies to **FME2020.0**

 The status of each chapter is:

-- Chapter 0: Complete content.
-No exercises
+- Chapter 0: incomplete content.
+No exercises.
-- Chapter 1: Complete content and exercises
+- Chapter 1: incomplete content and exercises.
-- Chapter 2: Complete content and exercises
+- Chapter 2: incomplete content and exercises.
-- Chapter 3: Complete content and exercises
+- Chapter 3: incomplete content and exercises.
-- Chapter 4: Complete content and exercises
+- Chapter 4: incomplete content and exercises.
-- Chapter 5: Complete content and exercises
+- Chapter 5: incomplete content and exercises.
-- Chapter 6: Complete content.
-No exercises
+- Chapter 6: incomplete content and exercises.
-- Slides: Complete
+- Slides: incomplete
-- FMEData: Complete
+- FMEData: incomplete

 ***Note:*** *Even for completed content, Safe Software Inc. assumes no responsibility for any errors in this document or their consequences, and reserves the right to make improvements and changes to this document without notice.
 See the full licensing agreement for further details.*